Celine Wong Katzman

 To experience CyberPowWow, a viewer would dress their digital avatar according to their whim to traverse and interact within vibrant and multifaceted, artist-made virtual rooms.
 These environments, representing an expansive range of artist styles, collectively express, from a distinctly Indigenous perspective, a familiar excitement for possibilities of connection on the early internet.
 Recurring themes include self-portraiture, archival photography, geographical maps, and natural landscapes.
 These leitmotifs transpired through technological, artistic, and semantic identities of the exhibition curators and participating artists.
 The uniqueness of the overall aesthetic and collection of innovative, intimate artworks mark CyberPowWow as a landmark exhibition in the history of net art.

 Rhizome Presents: CyberPowWow utilizes legacy computer environments to display restored versions of the four roughly biennial exhibitions as well as ephemera from the Indigenous Art Archive, video documentation of the works, and a remake of the CyberPowWow logo illustration.
-In the spirit of CyberPowWow's in-person community gatherings of that time, the freshly restored versions are shown alongside potted plants, with food and drink to share as we experience CyberPowWow together again.
+In the spirit of CyberPowWow's in-person community gatherings of that time, the freshly restored versions were shown alongside potted plants, with food and drink to share as viewers experienced CyberPowWow together again.
 Today, CyberPowWow is ripe for reconsideration as an early example of Skawennati and her collaborators' vision for an Indigenous future.

 pdf